 Their savory selections of baked eggs are always on our ordering short-list, and their breakfast burger is the cure for folks who are starved after a long night of dancing at the myriad of discotecas on the Barceloneta beach.
 Federal cafe’s bright dining room and outdoor patio is your Sunday morning medicine, we recommend you take it with their craft coffee and brunch offerings to enjoy.

-Need help planning your next Spain trip?
+Need help planning your next food-focused trip or creating a customized travel itinerary?
 We specialize in just that!
-Read about our concierge and itinerary planning services, send us an email at firstname.lastname@example.org, or fill out this quick survey and we'll get right back to you!
+Explore the Salt & Wind travel planning services then fill out this survey and we'll get right back to you!